 1. Smart plug with energy monitoring

 This could have worked: measure the sauna’s power draw and trigger automations.
-But because saunas consume a lot of power, I wasn’t comfortable putting one on a smart plug.
-Even if technically it could handle it.
+But because saunas consume a lot of power, I wasn’t comfortable putting one on a smart plug, even if technically it could handle it.

 2. Inside temperature sensor

 Another idea was to put a Zigbee temperature sensor inside the sauna.
-The problem?
+The problem was twofold: I wasn’t sure it would survive the heat, and high temperatures drain batteries very quickly.

 The Solution